 About the International Catacomb Society

 A few words about the International Catacomb Society, which I was instrumental in founding in 1980.
 The Society's members, from varied professions, disciplines and faiths, have been dedicated to three priorities: education, ecumenism, and the need to preserve our past.
-Their devotion has made possible the realization of the Society's goal: to create awareness of the need to preserve and document the catacombs, those rare vestiges of history which illustrate the commonalities of origin and expression of Jewish, Christian, and pagan funerary practices during the Roman Empire.
-The hope is also that our project will serve to foster respect and appreciation for the roots and traditions of all cultures, so closely interdependent in our contemporary world; To increase understanding among faiths and cultures by circulating exhibits, sponsoring lectures, and disseminating publications is a major aspect of our work.
+Their devotion has made possible the realization of the Society's goal: to create awareness of the need to preserve and document the catacombs, those rare vestiges of history which illustrate the commonalities of origin and expression of Jewish, Christian, and polytheistic funerary practices during the Roman Empire.
+The hope is also that our project will serve to foster respect and appreciation for the roots and traditions of all cultures, so closely interdependent in our contemporary world, and we seek to increase understanding among faiths and cultures by circulating exhibits, sponsoring lectures, and disseminating publications on the catacombs and their context in the ancient Mediterranean world.

 Perhaps it is presumptuous to assume that the symbols and myths used by the ancients can be interpreted by those whose understanding is tempered by the cultural and psychological overlays of their own time.
 But, somehow, when the many layers are penetrated, there appear to be certain basic beliefs that endure throughout time, transformed though they may be.

 Through the study of ancient literature, religion, art history, and archaeology, I have tried to find antecedents for the imagery - both visual and verbal - through which the diverse sects of the Roman Empire expressed their religious beliefs and hopes in the face of mortality during the critical period when Christianity was emerging from Judaism.
 In this way, I hoped to gain insight into some of the themes depicted and expressed in the art and inscriptions of the catacombs of Rome, the underground burial complexes of tunnels and chambers where polytheists, Jews, and Christians laid their loved ones to rest.